 Every divorce has a 90-day waiting period, so you can expect that your proceedings will take at least three months.
 The court wants to make sure that you’re 100% positive that you want to end your marriage.

 In the best-case scenario, we can finalize your divorce in 91 days, but everything must go just right for this to happen.
+Otherwise, if anything goes wrong, you can expect the process to take 3 – 12 months.
+An experienced attorney can give you a more accurate timeline based on your individual situation.

 How ZafiroLaw Can Help With Your Seattle Divorce

-At ZafiroLaw, we believe that knowing what to expect during a divorce marital dissolution proceeding can help you make rational decisions and avoid unnecessary disputes that cause drawn-out divorce experiences.
+At ZafiroLaw, we believe that knowing what to expect during a divorce proceeding can help you make rational decisions and avoid unnecessary disputes that cause drawn-out divorce experiences.
 Reach out to Katrina Zafiro, an experienced Seattle divorce lawyer, today and set up a consultation to learn more about the divorce process before you file.